DEGREES OF FREEDOM -3

 (b) Forced closed pair: It is a closed kinematic pair if it has mechanical contact due to an external force.
 For example : ball and roller bearings

-- Depending upon the type of relative motion between the elements forming the kinematic pair
+Depending upon the type of relative motion between the elements of kinematic pair

 (a) Sliding pair: When there is a sliding contact for each element in the pair.